joshka/tooters/README.md

-# Toot-rs: A Rust TUI-based Mastodon App
+# Tooters: A Rust TUI-based Mastodon App

-Toot-rs (formerly known as tooters) is a Rust-based Terminal User Interface (TUI) Mastodon app that allows you to view multiple toots on the screen at once.
-The project was created as a means to learn Rust and scratch a personal itch - the desire to see multiple toots on the screen at once.
-See the awesome python based [toot](https://github.com/ihabunek/toot), for something more complete.
+Tooters is a Rust-based Terminal User Interface (TUI) Mastodon app.

+The project was created as a means to learn Rust and scratch a personal itch See the awesome python based [toot](https://github.com/ihabunek/toot), for something more complete.

 Visit our website at [toot.rs](https://toot.rs) for more information and updates.